H-Mohammed/Checkers/README.md

     - The height of the display
  - local
     -Represents the object that stores the local pieces
+ - player
+    - Stores the player id of client
  - turn
     - Represents the player turn
     - 1 denotes YOUR turn